Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Ventura, California

-Ventura has a rich cultural scene and is home to hundreds of musicians and artists.
+Ventura has a rich cultural scene and is home to a bounty of musicians and artists.
 Musical venues are varied, from concert halls to cafes and churches.
 Theater and dance events are mounted by the Rubicon Theater Company, among many others.
 Art exhibits and galleries are found all across the city.
 There are spas, wineries, beach festivals, gardens, museums and outstanding restaurants.
 Five colleges have a campus here.

 Historic sites include the 1847 Olivas Adobes, one of the original California rancheros, and the 1782 Mission San Buenaventura, still an active parish.
 The Ventura County Library has three Ventura branches with public computers and Internet access.
 Residents enjoy horseracing, car racing and plenty of golf as well.
 Boats bob in the marina, and the sprawling Los Padres National Forest, north of the city, is ripe with outdoor adventure possibilities.
 Los Angeles is an hour to the south.